Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Legal consequences of fraudulent misrepresentation:

-The finding of fraudulent misrepresentation has far-reaching consequences: 1. right of avoidance:
+The determination of fraudulent misrepresentation has far-reaching consequences:

-In serious cases, fraudulent misrepresentation may also be relevant under criminal law (e.g. fraud, Section 263 StGB).
+In serious cases, fraudulent misrepresentation can also be relevant under criminal law (e.g. fraud, Section 263 StGB).

 Contestation period and declaration:

-The rescission must be made within one year (Section 124 (1) BGB).
-2. commencement of the time limit:
+The challenge must be made within one year (Section 124 (1) BGB).

-The time limit begins with the discovery of the deception.
-3. form:
+The period begins with the discovery of the deception.

 The declaration must be made to the opposing party.